mrsaraei/mrsaraei/README.md

 *Tabriz University of Medical Sciences*, East Azerbaijan, Iran | 2017 – 2024
 **Industry:** Hospitals & Health Care
 **Office:** CED 311, V.C.
 Treatment Affairs Building, Tabriz University of Medical Sciences, University Main Street, Tabriz, East Azerbaijan, Iran.
 **Responsibility:**  I led clinical engineering teams, consisting of biomedical engineers, in hospitals to ensure the safe and effective use of medical devices.
 My responsibilities included managing medical devices, training end-users, and supervising the delivery and installation of capital equipment.
-I also worked with the WHO on the Iran COVID-19 Emergency Response Project and conducted data analysis to improve patient care.
+I also collaborated with the WHO on the Iran COVID-19 Emergency Response Project, conducting data analysis to enhance patient care.
 Additionally, I was involved in licensing advanced medical imaging systems and establishing newly equipped therapeutic wards.
 Throughout my career, I have found opportunities to optimize device use and reduce costs across healthcare facilities.

 **Clinical Engineer (CE)**
 *Tabriz University of Medical Sciences*, East Azerbaijan, Iran | 2014 – 2017